 W, WP, WF, or UW-Withdrawal, Withdrew Passing, Withdrew Failing, or Unauthorized Withdrawal.
 I-Incomplete.
 Unless the instructor has specified a shorter period of time, an incomplete grade that is not completed within one year (graduation notwithstanding) will automatically be changed to an F. If an instructor specifies a shorter period of time, the instructor must communicate it in writing to the student at the time the Incomplete is granted.
 Students and their advisers will be notified of outstanding incompletes and of the due date on which each Incomplete would revert to an F. Exceptions to this policy require the approval of the Graduate Dean.
 Degree candidates cannot graduate with any grades of Incomplete in graduate level courses.
 DE-Deferred.
 Used for graduate courses of a continuing nature such as thesis, dissertation, or research.
+BK-Blank.
+Used as a deferred grade until international Study Abroad graduate transcripts arrive and can be evaluated for a grade.
 S-Satisfactory.
 Used for thesis, internship, or practicum at the program's discretion.
 U-Unsatisfactory.
 Used for thesis, internship, or practicum at the program's discretion.
 AU-Audit.
 No grade or credit hours earned.